MET-OM/dnora/docs/index.rst

 =====================================
 **dnora** is a Python package for dynamical downscaling of NORA wave hindcast using the spectral wave models SWAN or WAVEWATCH III and wave-flow model SWASH.

+This documentation is for the dnora version 2.

 The package contains functions that:
   * create a high-resolution grid using open-access bathymetry/topography datasets,
-  * prepare the boundary conditions (NORA3, WAM4-operational wave model at MET Norway, available in https://thredds.met.no/thredds/catalog.html) for the spectral models (SWAN, WW3)
+  * prepare the boundary spectra in the right directional convention from different sources
-  * prepare the wind (NORA3, WAM4) forcing for the spectral models
+  * prepare forcing files (wind, current, ice, etc.) for the spectral models
-  * create input parameter files (e.g., .swn, .inp, .sws) for the spectral and phase-resolving models (SWAN, WW3, SWASH, HOS-ocean)
+  * create input parameter files based on the defined grid and files that have been prepared
   * run the wave models

 Installing **dnora**
 =============================================